Skip to content

 Each row is a decision.
 Expand to see the decision record and whether it can be challenged.

-Skill extraction intake plus performance review plus project history plus learning records Which raw skill signals are extracted from performance reviews + project history + LMS learning records + 360 feedback + certification records?
+Extract raw skill signals from reviews, projects and learning records Which raw skill signals are extracted from the performance reviews, project history, LMS learning records, 360 feedback and certification records?
 AI Agent Employee

 Decision Record